2026 Women Employed Illinois Legislative Recap

 Establishing an Adequate and Equitable Funding Formula for Public Universities

-For too long, funding for Illinois’ public universities has been based on political influence and not the needs of Illinois students.
-However, after more than two years of work, the Commission on Equitable Public University Funding has conceived a new approach that ensures public universities and the students they serve have adequate, equitable, and stable funding that prioritizes the students and institutions most in need.
+Along with the Coalition for Transforming Higher Education Funding, we were able to move HB 1581, the Adequate and Equitable Public University Funding Act, out of the House Higher Education Appropriations Committee and to the House floor.
+We also secured 40 House cosponsors and 19 cosponsors on the companion bill in the Senate, SB 13.
+This new approach to funding our public universities ensures they and the students they serve have adequate, equitable, and stable funding that prioritizes the students and institutions most in need.
 Furthermore, the recommended formula will ensure our funding system is transparent and that universities are accountable to Illinois for meeting state goals.
-It’s past time for a new approach.

 Securing Paid Family and Medical Leave